-On December 1, 2011, the City entered into a 15-year lease with the Sammamish Heritage Society (the Society), a Washington nonprofit corporation.
-The Society will move a historic structure (the Reard-Freed House) from its current location, to private property, for which the City obtained an easement.
-The Society will also undertake a complete renovation of the House.
-Both the move and renovation are at the sole cost of the Society.
+On May 20, 2020, the City entered into a 14-year lease with the Sammamish Heritage Society (the Society), a Washington nonprofit corporation.
+The City owns a historic structure (the Reard-Freed House), which is located on City property.
+The Society, at its sole cost, will undertake a complete renovation of the House and thereafter use it for historical and cultural purposes.